Making use of Instagram and other social media platforms is essential for private practice owners to promote their products or services.

 4. Use Hashtags

 You are allowed to use up to 30 hashtags per Instagram post.
 And in the past it was determined to be best to use all 30.

 Hashtags help you get discovered by people who are interested in the content you are posting, but that may not be following your account yet.

-ags you use and optimize them so that you have 10 that are high volume hashtags that have 500,000+ posts, 10 that are moderate volume hashtags that have between 100,000 and 500,000 posts and 10 that are low volume hashtags that have less than 100,000 posts.
+Try researching the hashtags you use and optimize them so that you have some that are high volume hashtags that have 100,000+ posts, a few that are moderate volume hashtags that have between 75,000 and 100,000 posts and a few that are low volume hashtags that have less than 75,000 posts.

 You can see how many posts are associated with a certain hashtag by typing the hashtag into the Instagram search bar.

 Consider hashtags that fit for your practice and who you serve.
-Consider #backpain #activeliving #physicaltherapyphoenix and other keyword hashtags that your perfect patient might follow.
+Consider #runnersinflorida #activelivingorlando #physicaltherapyphoenix and other keyword hashtags that your perfect patient might follow.